TuckerFaulk/shut-the-box-project/README.md

 The header includes the logo text to share the name of the game, and an icon of two dice has been used to give the user an idea of how to play the game.

-Finally, although there is only a single page with the 'How to play?' game rules loacted under the game area, it was noted during testing that on screens sizes with a smaller height, it was not immediately evident that these rules were available.
+Finally, although there is only a single page with the 'How to play?' game rules located under the game area, it was noted during testing that on screens sizes with a smaller height, it was not immediately evident that these rules were available.
 By adding the "How to play?" button to the header, this solved this problem and also provided the user which a shortcut to this section of the page.

 ![Logo and Navigation Bar](assets/readme-images/header.jpg)